Can I Change my Criminal Defense Lawyer After I have Hired One?

 Reasonable Visitation Defined

 Reasonable visitation is a term that is used to describe fair visitation for the non-custodial parent, based on the best interests of the child.
 In most custody cases, it’s beneficial for the child to have an ongoing relationship with both of their parents.
-This is true even when one parent only has partial visitation
+This is true even when one parent only has partial visitation.

 However, visitation may not be reasonable in certain cases.
 For example, a non-custodial parent with a history of abuse or domestic violence may find it difficult to be awarded any type of visitation.
 Or, a court may see fit to award a parent who is actively working towards self-betterment infrequent, supervised visitation.